McFoggy/cssfx/README.md

 ```
 __Modular Java__

-CSSFX does not currently provide a module descriptor but it defines the its module name `fr.brouillard.oss.cssfx`.
+CSSFX does not currently provide a module descriptor, but it defines its module name `fr.brouillard.oss.cssfx`.
-If you wish to use cssfx from a modular javafx application you will need to require it as an automatic module
+If you wish to use CSSFX from a modular javafx application you will need to require it for the moment as an automatic module.
 ```java
 // module-info.java
 module your.module.name {